Sydney train delays: NSW Premier says chaos will last all day with massive queues, free fares announced

 By continuing you agree to our Terms and Privacy Policy.

-Authorities have urged passengers to consider alternative travel options where possible.
+Authorities urged passengers to consider alternative travel options on Wednesday morning.

 “Most lines will be impacted this morning due to power supply issues at Strathfield.
 Trains will operate, but services will be reduced and will not run to a normal timetable.
 Please delay non-essential travel,” a Sydney Trains spokesperson said.